Heudiini/NewsletterApp/README.md

 # NewsletterApp
-Just add this to your webpage if you like to keep or learn how to code your own mailing list for your subscribers :) Mailchimp updates and keeps database all of your new subscribers, and it's totally free.
+Just add this to your webpage if you like to keep or learn how to code your own mailing list for your subscribers :) Mailchimp updates and keeps database of all your new subscribers, and it's totally free.
-What is needed is first account in heroku, that serves everything to mailchimp viea git(needed of course), mailchimp..
+What is needed is first account in heroku that serves everything to mailchimp via git(needed of course), mailchimp..

 starting with: npm init..